 Day 4: La Sal to Monticello, Utah

-After a turnaround within Needles, we return along Utah-211 East and then make a turn right for the most daunting climb of the tour – an audacious leg burning beyond category (HC) 12-mile climb up into the foothills of the Abajo Peaks!
+After a turnaround near Needles, those on the 95 mile option return along Utah-211 East and then make a turn right for the most daunting climb of the tour – an audacious leg burning beyond category (HC) 12-mile climb up into the foothills of the Abajo Peaks!
 The sag vehicle will climb along with the riders offering supplies and to pick-up shattered riders.
 From the summit, it’s then a fast 7-mile descent to the finish in Monticello, Utah to complete the ride.
 After dinner in Monticello, we’ll take a short 45 minute shuttle to Bluff, Utah, the starting point of Day 5.

 Day 5: Bluff, Utah to Monument Valley, Arizona

 Standard, 40 miles with up to 3,430 feet of climbing

 E.F.I., 57 miles with up to to 4,520 feet of climbing